-An approach for computing what frequencies are present in a Wave, in particular the Spectrum, entirely from its dependence on time.
+An approach for computing what frequencies are present in a Wave, in particular the Frequency Spectrum, entirely from its dependence on time.
 Allows us to transform a function between time an frequency domains.
-Allows us to quantitivatively define the Spectrum of a Wave A Gaussian’s transform is another Gaussian.
+Allows us to quantitivatively define the Frequency Spectrum of a Wave A Gaussian’s transform is another Gaussian.

 - Frequency is conjugate to time